sethlogan3/JFL/README.md

 # JFL - Java Flist Library

 ## Overview
+*Note: JFL is still in development as of May 2016.
+Code will remain incomplete and will likely contain errors until this header is removed.*

-JFL is a Java library for the online roleplaying website f-list.net, offering features for easy implementation of clients and bots for F-chat, and general access of API endpoint data.
+JFL is a third-party Java library for the online roleplaying website f-list.net, offering features for easy implementation of clients and bots for F-chat, and general access of API endpoint data.

 ##Code Example

-The following code is a simple implementation of the FClient class which reads a JSON file containing the user’s login information, logs into F-chat, and joins a specified private channel when login is successful.
+The following code is a simple implementation of the FClient class, which reads a JSON file containing the user’s login information, logs into F-chat, and joins the specified private channel when login is successful.

 ```java
 package jfl;